 The spleen, which makes lymphocytes and filters the blood, is located in the left upper abdomen.

 The bone marrow is the spongy red tissue inside bones that makes white blood cells, which are cells that fight infection.
-The bone marrow also makes red blood cells, which carry oxygen throughout the body, and platelets, which are cells that help the blood to clot.
+The bone marrow also makes red blood cells and platelets.
+Red blood cells carry oxygen throughout the body.
+Platelets help the blood to clot.

 About non-Hodgkin lymphoma